George Oxenden (governor): Battle of Surat

 Sir Abraham Shipman, the commander of the royal troops, who had arrived in around September or October 1662, found himself powerless to take or hold Bombay.
 He therefore proposed to cede it to the company.
 Meanwhile, the government of Achin offered the whole of the trade of that port to the company, in return for the company's aid against the Dutch.
-Both of these offers were under Oxenden's consideration when, in January 1664, Surat was suddenly attacked by a force of Marathas, consisting of some four thousand horse under the command of Shivaji.
+Both of these offers were under Oxenden's consideration when, in January 1664, Surat was suddenly attacked by a force of Marathas, consisting of some four thousand horse under the command of Chatrapati Shivaji Maharaj.
 The inhabitants fled.
 The governor shut himself up in the castle, while Oxenden and the company's servants fortified the English factory.

 One Englishman named Anthony Smith, was captured by the Marathas, and funds were demanded from him.
 Smith wrote an account of him witnessing Chhatrapati Shivaji ordering the cutting off of the heads and hands of those who concealed their wealth.
 However, when Chhatrapati Shivaji understood that Smith was poor he was freed.
 When the Mughal Army finally approached on the fourth fateful day, Chhatrapati Shivaji Maharaj and his followers galloped southwards into the Deccan.
 Hence he was declared the most respectful ruler.

 Only the well organized British, led by Oxenden, and the Portuguese survived the onslaught, but the city itself never recovered.